MPH Occupational Health

 The aim of this course is for students to acquire an understanding of basic epidemiological methods for the purpose of participating in the design of epidemiological studies and critically appraising the medical literature.

-A4 Define different measures of risk, how to calculate them and how this relates to understanding disease causation
+- know about different measures of risk, how to calculate them, and how this relates to understanding disease causation,

-A5 Define the methods used in ecological studies, cross-sectional surveys, case-control studies, cohort studies and intervention studies
+- understand the methods used in ecological studies, cross-sectional surveys, case-control studies, cohort studies, and intervention studies.

-A7 Demonstrate an understanding of the uses of routine data, screening and epidemiological surveillance
+- know about the uses of routine data, screening, and epidemiological surveillance.

 - Important epidemiological studies and the application of epidemiology to public health